Content Strategy: Building a Social Media Supply Chain

 In this stage, we edit the aggregate of available material into posts.
-These are the blog articles, social posts, memes, etc. that are what we normally consider content.
-Following a well-formed, goal-oriented strategy, we work to package content with design that is creative, compelling and shareable, while both channel and audience appropriate.
+These are the blog articles, social posts, memes, etc. that we normally consider content.
+Following a well-formed, goal-oriented strategy, we work to package content with design that is creative, compelling and shareable, both channel and audience appropriate.
 Some of this can be “evergreen” content, considered material un-beholden to the constraints of time and re-usable whenever opportunity presents itself.
 A single blogpost can be sliced and diced into multiple cross-channel posts: a tweetable quote, likeable (or pinnable) image, shareable GIF, etc. But most of your content should be timely and relevant, appealing to the ongoing conversation within the general zeitgeist.

 - Editorial Calendar